 "When a Heavy-Raider manned by Leoben Conoy docks aboard the Demetrius, confrontations form between the crew over the possibility of a truce with Cylon rebels, while Starbuck puts her trust in an old enemy."

-On this day in 2009, the Remastered version of Star Trek's "The Cage," the original pilot episode, aired in U.S. syndication.
+On this day in 2009 (in the U.S.), the Remastered version of Star Trek's "The Cage," the original pilot episode, aired in U.S. syndication.
 According to our friends at IMDB.com, here's the plot summary:

 "Capt.
 Pike is held prisoner and tested by aliens who have the power to project incredibly lifelike illusions."